-I recently sat down with one of my oldest friends who also happens to be a GP and a mum of 2 kids with severe allergies to get the low down on getting out & about with a child who has allergies.
+I recently sat down with a GP and a mum of 2 kids with severe allergies to get the low down on getting out & about with a child who has allergies.

 Top 6 tips for going out if you have children with food allergies